JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-keyboard.md

 In Compose Multiplatform for desktop, you can manage keyboard events by setting up event handlers in two different scopes:

-* Event handlers based on the focused element
+* Event handlers based on the focused element.
-* Event handlers in the window scope
+* Event handlers in the window scope.

 ## Events in a focused component

-This approach implies that a key pressed on a hardware keyboard is handled as an event for the currently focused component.
+This approach implies that pressing a key on a keyboard triggers event handlers for the currently focused component.

 A typical scenario is to define keyboard handlers for active controls like `TextField`.
-To intercept a key event before it triggers the default action (typing a symbol) and trigger a custom action instead, you can use both the `onKeyEvent` and `onPreviewKeyEvent` callbacks.
+To intercept a key event before it triggers the default action, you can use both the `onKeyEvent` and `onPreviewKeyEvent` modifiers.
-However, `onPreviewKeyEvent` is preferable for defining shortcuts, as these two modifiers differ by where the event is dispatched when it is not consumed: `onPreviewKeyEvent` dispatches the event to its first child, and `onKeyEvent` dispatches the event to the composable's parent.
+With the `onKeyEvent` modifier, you can handle an individual keystroke, while `onPreviewKeyEvent` is preferable for defining shortcuts.

-The following sample demonstrates `TextField` interactions with the different actions depending on which key is pressed while you hold `Ctrl`:
+The following sample demonstrates `TextField` interactions with different actions depending on which key is pressed while you hold `Ctrl`:

 ```kotlin